 Addendum: How I Would Reframe This Creed’s Fundamental Truths Today

-We awaken trustfully to the Self-Giving One, from whom, through whom and in whom all things are, ever-present yet incomprehensible, God, whom Jesus called Father.
+We awaken trustfully to the All-Embracing, Self-Giving One, from whom, through whom and in whom all things are, ever-present yet incomprehensible, God, whom Jesus called Father.

 We awaken trustfully to following Jesus, God’s Anointed, before all others, whose common life with us shares no less than God’s life, through which all else originates.